bitcoinwords/bitcoinwords.github.io/_posts/2018-08-11-media-coverage-of-bitcoin-is-still-a-total-disaster.md

 tags:
   - Nic Carter
   - CY18 Q3

-excerpt: NIc Carter looks at
+  - FUD
+  - Media
+  - Politics
+  - Information
+  - Journalists

+excerpt: Nic Carter looks at the current state of media coverage for Bitcoin and outlines what they are getting wrong.
+Posted August 11, 2018.

 defaults:
   # _posts